-- Students must take EDUC 408 prior to enrolling in EDUC 583. - Students must see the SOE Director of Advising for permission to enroll.
-EDUC 583 must be taken in the semester immediately preceding the internship semester. - During the internship semester, students can only take up to Six credit hours in addition to the required nine credit hour internship course.
-One is recommended to help manage the load.
+- Students must take EDUC 408 or an approved substitute prior to enrolling in EDUC 583.
+For example, by obtaining a B or higher in PSYC 270 or SOCI 251. - Students must see the SOE Director of Advising for permission to enroll.
+EDUC 583 must be taken in the semester immediately preceding the internship semester.
+Students must receive permission from SOE Undergraduate Advising for permission to enroll.
+Information regarding enrollment is sent out via email prior to registration.
+Email SOEAdvising@unc.edu for any questions about enrollment in EDUC 583. - During the internship semester, students can only take up to six credit hours in addition to the required nine credit hour internship course.
+One course is recommended to help manage the load.
 Exceptions must be approved by the program before the internship semester starts. - The internship site must be approved by the HDFS program in the semester preceding the internship.
 An application must be filled out by the stated due date. - At least 6 of the 12 hours taken to satisfy a concentration must be completed at the University of North Carolina at Chapel Hill.
 Students in either concentration may elect to complete courses in the other concentration but can only declare one concentration.
 For example, a student in the Child and Family Health CFH concentration may complete courses in the FLE concentration as part of their general major electives. - Students must earn a grade of C (2.0) or better for each professional course (EDUC) in the School of Education.
 All courses counting to satisfy HDFS degree requirements must be completed with a grade of C (2.0) or higher.
-Courses taken as Pass/Fail will not be approved unless there is a university wide temporary relief such as the one provided during the COVID-19 pandemic.